allanko/supreme-lizard/README.md

 ## Supreme Lizard
 This Twitter bot scrapes headlines about Donald Trump from the last seven days and tweets a random headline, replacing "Trump" with "Supreme Lizard."
-It is gratefully powered by [Mediacloud](http://mediacloud.org/) and [Tweepy](http://www.tweepy.org/).
+Headlines are retrieved with the [Mediacloud](http://mediacloud.org/) Python API, found [here](https://pypi.python.org/pypi/mediacloud).

-See it in action [here](https://twitter.com/lizardheadlines).
+See the bot in action [here](https://twitter.com/lizardheadlines).

+# Try it yourself
+Fill in your Mediacloud and Twitter API tokens in `config.txt.template` and rename it `config.txt`.
+Run `pip install -r requirements.txt` and then